close

 Words: 735|Pages: 2|4 min read

-The British LNU became the largest and most influential organisation in the British peace movement.
-By the mid-1920s, it had over a quarter of a million registered subscribers and its membership eventually peaked at around 407,775 in 1931.
-By the 1940s, after the disappointments of the international crises of the 1930s and the descent into World War II, membership fell to about 100,000.
+The British League of Nations Union (LNU) emerged as the largest and most influential organization within the British peace movement.
+By the mid-1920s, it had over a quarter of a million registered subscribers, and its membership eventually peaked at around 407,775 in 1931.
+However, by the 1940s, following the disappointments of the international crises of the 1930s and the descent into World War II, membership fell to about 100,000.

-Despite Helen McCarthy stating the LNU's gospel of universal participation was belied by the sociological reality of its membership, dominated as it was by middle-class branch officers or super-wealthy patrons' it is possible to find that there were a huge number of branches in industrial areas such as Swansea, and even rural Ynys Mon had a staggering number of branches, showing that the British league of nations was very influential in promoting the league of nations in different corners of society.
+Despite Helen McCarthy's statement that the LNU's gospel of universal participation was belied by the sociological reality of its membership, dominated by middle-class branch officers or super-wealthy patrons, it is evident that there were numerous branches in industrial areas such as Swansea.
+Even rural Ynys Mon had a significant number of branches, showcasing the British LNU's influence in promoting the League of Nations across different societal sectors (McCarthy, 2011).

 Get a custom paper now from our expert writers.